 There was no hitchhiking spot for Gijon so we decided to follow the signs and figure out a nice place where someone could pull over and pick us up.
 We lose about 3-4 hours just to find the perfect spot.
 (Later, I edited the article, about Gijon on hitchwiki so people could know where to hitch in that area.)

 We got a ride to a gas station near Santander and everything was just fine, except that we got stuck at a gas station and it was clear we were about to spend another night at a gas station.

 We made friends with the clerk who gave us coffee, cigarettes and food.
 We spent the whole night talking to him and some other random people.
 In the end, the clerk got us a ride the following morning, almost to Pamplona.

 So it took us four days of hitchhiking to cross 740 km from Santiago to Pamplona.
 What a success! (sarcasm again)

 In Pamplona, we met with our friends from Valencia and stayed at one friend’s sister’s place.
 We spent four days over there, relaxing, recovering and playing tourists, feeling accomplished.
 We made it we made it we made it.
 That thought crossed our minds millions of times.
 We did it.
-We hitchhiked almost the whole coast of Spain and Portugal, on €200.
+We hitchhiked almost the whole coast of Spain and Portugal, for €200.
 We enjoyed our well-deserved peace and relaxation.

 But, it was only the calm before the storm.
 We still had to hitchhike back home.
 Pamplona – Paris – Munich – Zagreb.
 But that’s whole another story.